 If you are selling goods or products online to customers located in Arkansas, you should be aware of Arkansas’s Internet sales tax rules.
 Keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.
 Arkansas is one of a number of states that has enacted special legislation (known as Amazon laws) that effectively forces larger, out-of-state Internet retailers to collect and pay sales tax.

 A Note on Arkansas’s Sales Tax Terminology

-Along with the more common term “sales tax,” Arkansas law uses the term “gross receipts tax.”
-As interpreted by Arkansas’s Department of Finance and Administration (DFA), which is Arkansas’s revenue collection authority, under Arkansas law “‘sales tax’ and ‘gross receipts tax are synonymous.
+Along with the more common term sales tax, Arkansas law uses the term gross receipts tax.
+As interpreted by Arkansas’s Department of Finance and Administration (DFA), which is Arkansas’s revenue collection authority, under Arkansas law sales tax and gross receipts tax are synonymous.
 The terms sales tax and gross receipts tax are used interchangeably in this article.

 The General Rule: Physical Presence in the State

-As you might expect, the corollary to the physical-presence rule is that if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
+The corollary to the physical presence rule is that, if you do not have a physical presence in the state, you are not required to collect sales tax for an Internet-based sale to someone in that state.
 However, Arkansas has special rules that apply to certain larger Internet sellers that make them subject to sales tax laws even without a physical presence in the state (see Arkansas’s Amazon law, below).

 Example 1: You are operating solely out of a store in Fargo, North Dakota and make a sale to a customer in Conway, Arkansas—a state where your business has no physical presence: You are not required to collect sales tax from the Conway customer (with the exception of sellers who fall under Arkansas’s Amazon law).

 Example 2: You are operating solely out of an office in Fayetteville, Arkansas and make a sale to a customer in Springdale, Arkansas: You are required to collect sales tax from the Springdale customer.